by Marian Way in Practice Group

-As well as our usual evening session, a few of us met all day for an extended practice group session, all on the subject of Clean Constellations.
+A few of us met for an extended practice group session, all on the subject of Clean Constellations.
 This was run by Jordan Collier and John Barlow, who had recently been on Lynne Burney’s 2-day Systemic Representations workshop and who wanted an opportunity to practise.

 Clean Constellations combines David Grove’s ideas on space, psychoactivity and emergence with Bert Hellinger’s famous Family Constellation work.
 Using audience members to represent important elements in their life, the client takes a privileged position outside of their personal process where they can watch the drama of their inner patterns and outer relationships acting themselves out in front of them.
 Not only do Constellations provide quite a spectacle for the observer, the client is able to make new insights and new connections from the very interplay of their constellated elements.
 As in other emergent processes, the system wobbles, deconstructs and eventually reorganises, providing a wonderful climax when the client steps back into their ‘story’, often finding that it has rather subtly changed.

 We started both sessions with a ‘Group Clean Start’ which involved us writing down what was important for us about being in the session, placing it and ourselves where we needed to be and then finding out what happened when we responded (silently / in writing) to questions such as, “And what does this space know about that?’ and ‘And is there another space that knows something else about that and would like you to go there?’
-There were six versions of this invitation and in the daytime session, we noticed that we liked it better when a space was ‘beckoning’ us than when it was ‘willing to receive’ us.
-This activity got us warmed up for the constellations treats that were in store, although the evening version was a bit on the fast side for some of us.
+There were six versions of this invitation and we noticed that we liked it better when a space was ‘beckoning’ us than when it was ‘willing to receive’ us.
+This activity got us warmed up for the constellations treats that were in store.

-During the day we had time for two constellations, and one in the evening.
+We had time for three constellations in total.
 Two of the clients worked on family issues and one was about an inner experience of decision making.
 John and Jordan did a great job of facilitating these, going round each of the representatives in turn, asking about what was happening in the relevant space.
 The space soon became psychoactive and it was amazing how much the configuration of the space was able to inform each situation.
 All three came to a lovely conclusion with the clients discovering much that was new and which seemed helpful.
 It will be good to find out what happens to these systems as the days, weeks and months unfold.

-At the end of the evening session, we had a discussion about how anyone might use this in a work situation.
+At the end of the session, we had a discussion about how anyone might use this in a work situation.
 We agreed it is a great process, but it needs to be planned.
 As someone pointed out, we don’t have a dozen people waiting in a cupboard to become representatives!
 Lynne Burney sets up specific days for people from different businesses to come together, ensuring that people who are involved in one another’s issues aren’t present at the same time.
 Given these difficulties, we got onto the idea of using objects (stones, coins, Playmobil people) as representatives instead of human beings.
 Of course they cannot speak, but a couple of people in the group who have tried this said it is very effective, and of course it means the process can be done one-to-one.
-We all agreed that this would be worth trying out – and so that will be the topic for next month.
-If you have any Playmobil (or similar) figures at home, please bring them along.
-And I will bring my Russian dolls, some stones and some coins.
+We all agreed that this would be worth trying out.

 Thanks to John and Jordan for an excellent day / evening.